 Why This Service Fits a Freelancer's Workflow

-A+ content is a natural extension of what Shopify freelancers already do.
-If you are doing theme work, you understand how Shopify sections work and how to install custom HTML into a product template.
-That is the same skill required to deliver an A+ page — you are installing a custom HTML section, not building one from scratch.
+If you do theme work, you already know how to install custom HTML into a product template.
+That is the skill required to deliver an A+ page — installing a custom HTML section, not building one from scratch.
+The design layer is handled separately.

-And because the output is pure HTML and CSS — no app dependency, no ongoing subscription required for the client to keep it running — there is no support tail.
+The output is pure HTML and CSS.
+No app dependency, no ongoing subscription for the client to maintain.
 You deliver, you install, it works.
-The client does not need to maintain a relationship with another tool or pay an ongoing app fee for the section to continue displaying.
-That is a genuinely good outcome to sell.
+The client doesn't pay a recurring app fee for the section to keep displaying — which makes it easy to explain the value versus a page builder subscription.

 How to Source the Work: Discovery + Brief